libalpm64/Arin_Proxy/README.md

 # Arin Proxy

 Arin Proxy is a DDoS-protected reverse proxy designed to run behind CDNs like Cloudflare.
 It helps prevent bypass attempts that could overwhelm your application.
-Built using the Actix Web framework, Arin Proxy is both fast and feature-rich and optimized for high performance, with various challenges to mitigate HTTP/HTTPS DDoS attacks without taxing the client's backend server.
+Built using Hyper, Arin Proxy is both fast and feature-rich and optimized for high performance, with various challenges to mitigate HTTP/HTTPS DDoS attacks without taxing the client's backend server.

 Arin Proxy's primary goal is to cut costs from HTTP/HTTPS DDoS attacks; the cost for ingress/egress traffic on most services is expensive.
 This, paired with a hosting such as Hetzner (or any unmetered dedicated server seller) with a 10 GB NIC/Port speed, you can handle up to 400k RPS on 1 server.
 It isn't CPU-bound; you will likely run out of bandwidth before this proxy uses up your entire system's resources.

-In contrast, my other project, LostLab Proxy, utilizes the Actix Web framework with HTTP/2 for slightly faster performance.
-However, Arin Proxy is designed to be more feature-rich.
-It integrates seamlessly with existing infrastructures (IaaS), including Cloudflare and other CDNs.

 ## Key Features

 - **Multi-threaded:** Arin Proxy makes use of multi-core systems, allowing it to handle increased traffic effectively and very quickly.
 - **Blocks Automated Bots:** Being new, Arin Proxy does not yet have specific signatures for AI scrapers, crawlers, and other automated bots, unintentionally providing protection from such vexations.
-- **Expandable:** Actix Web offers numerous load-balancing technologies, with many resources available for implementing multi-server and origin configurations.
+- **Expandable:** Hyper offers numerous load-balancing technologies, with many resources available for implementing multi-server and origin configurations.

 ## What Does Arin Proxy Do?